overlay-market/OIPs/notes/note-8.md

 shorting the local top here gives an entry price at the bid of 2489.67 and an exit price at the ask of 2459.50, for a profit (without fees) of 1.21%.
 Spot on the other hand moved 3% over the same period.

-Over longer time horizons, traders can still make significant profits.
+Over longer time horizons, users can still make significant profits.
 Looking at 2 days

 ![Image of Twap Lag With Spread And Vol Zoom Out Plot](../assets/oip-1/twap_lag_double_spread_vol_zoom_1x.png)